niduknimantha/Calculator/README.md

-# A Simple Calculator Website By Nima
+# A Simple Calculator Website By Niduk Nimantha

 <b>Available at : <a href="https://niduknimantha.github.io/Calculator/">Click Here</a></b>